 TL;DR

-I pushed to the wrong repository.
+An indie SaaS developer pushed to the wrong repository.
 A private repo's code went to a public one.
 The commit contained database credentials, API keys, and a JWT secret.
-GitHub's secret scanning caught most of it, but the 15 minutes before I noticed felt like hours.
-Everything had to be rotated, and I learned to never have both public and private remotes configured.
+GitHub's secret scanning caught most of it, but the 15 minutes before he noticed felt like hours.
+Everything had to be rotated, and he learned to never have both public and private remotes configured.

 The Setup

-I maintain both open source projects and private client work.
-For convenience, I had multiple git remotes configured on my machine.
+The developer maintained both open source projects and his own SaaS product.
+For convenience, he had multiple git remotes configured on his machine.
 One project had both a private backup remote and a public fork.

 You can probably see where this is going.